sammich/PegaStudioPro/README.md

 Please note:

 - Configuration sets have a per-application scope.
 If you don't use the defaults, you will need to set them up for each app you have.
 - Defaults *may* change in a componnent release.
-Check the release notes
+Check the release notes.

 ## Updates and releases